Additional reading from www.astronomynotes.com

 Because binary star systems can transfer mass between the stars in the pair, this can alter the evolution of the stars in the binary and give rise to new types of stars and new stellar phenomena beyond the ones we have studied so far.
 For example, when a white dwarf is bound to another star in a binary star system and mass streams from the companion star towards the white dwarf, it can accumulate in a disk (called an accretion disk) that surrounds the white dwarf.

 If a nearby companion dumps matter onto a white dwarf in this way, suddenly the hot, carbon/oxygen white dwarf is covered in a layer of new fuel, since the accreted matter will contain mostly hydrogen.
 The white dwarf is so hot that it can cause the hydrogen shell to undergo nuclear fusion similar to the process by which the degenerate core in a red giant creates a helium flash.
 When the hydrogen shell ignites in this manner, the fusion occurs explosively, and the star brightens by up to 1 million times its normal luminosity in a very brief time.
 We call this explosion a nova.
-In some systems this process can happen over and over again, creating “recurring novae” explosions.
+In some systems, this process can happen over and over again, creating “recurring novae” explosions.
 Below is an example of a recurring nova imaged by the Hubble Space Telescope.

 The word nova comes from the Latin "nova stella" or new star, because if a white dwarf near enough to Earth undergoes a nova explosion, we can see a naked eye star where previously there was no star.
 For example, below is an image of a "new star" or nova that was visible to the naked eye in 1999.

 Novae are not the only possible end states for white dwarfs accreting matter from their companions.
 If a massive white dwarf near the Chandrasekhar limit accumulates too much mass from its companion by way of accretion, it can explode as a “Type Ia” supernova.
 Because electron degeneracy pressure cannot support a star with a mass > 1.4 solar masses, a white dwarf that accumulates enough mass to raise it above this limit will also explode violently.
 The amount of light given off during a Type Ia supernova is very similar to that of a Type II core collapse supernova.
 However, the spectrum of this light is very different.
 The stars that create Type II supernovae still contain hydrogen, so we will see evidence for hydrogen in the spectrum of a Type II supernova.
-Since white dwarfs do not contain any hydrogen, their spectra will not exhibit any hydrogen lines.
+Since white dwarfs do not contain any hydrogen, the spectra of supernovae created when they explode will not exhibit any hydrogen lines.
 These types of supernovae have been in the news recently because of their utility in the study of cosmology, and we will revisit them in a later lesson.
 In early 2014, the nearest and brightest Type Ia supernova was discovered, and it was visible to even backyard telescopes and binoculars.
 More information about Supernova 2014J in the galaxy M82 is available at many sources, including Sky & Telescope magazine.

 There are many other stellar phenomena (e.g., "X-ray bursters") and stellar types (e.g., "blue stragglers") that are either known to be or are speculated to be the result of mass transfer in binary star systems.
 We will look at several more examples beyond the novae and type Ia supernovae described on this page.